masudhabib/finalproject/README.md

 4) This program supports four basic math operations, functions, parentheses, and variables.

 5) In each iteration we check for white space and skip it every time.
+Moreover, we have an exception for input data errors.